Degree RequirementBSN preferred

 A big part of the rheumatology nurse's job is to help patients with rheumatic diseases ease their pain and manage their symptoms.
 Therefore, RNs who are sympathetic, patient, and exceptional communicators will do well in the role.
 An excellent knowledge of the joints and muscles of the body is also required.
 Additionally, rheumatology nurses must effectively educate their patients on ways to manage discomfort and alleviate painful symptoms via a medication schedule and/or healthy living.

-What Are the Education Requirements for a Rheumatology Nurse?
+What Are the Schooling Requirements for a Rheumatology Nurse?

-To become a rheumatology nurse, the first step is to attend an accredited university or college and graduate with a Bachelor's of Science in Nursing (BSN) degree.
+To become a rheumatology nurse, the first step is to attend an accredited nursing school and graduate with a Bachelor's of Science in Nursing (BSN) degree.
 To start working as a nurse, it is required to pass the National Council Licensure Examination (NCLEX-RN).
-After passing the licensure examination, some experience may be required in an acute care setting in order for rheumatology nurses to find work in clinics, though some will provide training.
-On the job training can last from weeks to months depending on the clinic and the structure of the organizations' orientation.
-To become a rheumatology nurse in a hospital setting, the nurse will likely have a broader patient population and must have experience in the field, along with strong assessment skills, IV skills, a Basic Life Support (BLS) certification and in some cases Advanced Cardiovascular Life Support (ACLS) certification.
+After passing the exam and obtaining RN licensure, some experience may be required in an acute care setting in order for rheumatology nurses to find work in clinics, though some will provide training.
+On-the-job training can last from weeks to months, depending on the clinic and the structure of the organization's orientation.
+To become a rheumatology nurse in a hospital setting, the nurse will likely have a broader patient population and must have experience in the field, along with strong assessment skills, IV skills, a Basic Life Support (BLS) certification, and in some cases Advanced Cardiovascular Life Support (ACLS) certification.

 Are Any Certifications or Credentials Needed?

 The American Nurses Credentialing Center (ANCC) used to offer a Rheumatology Nursing Certification.
 However, this certification is now available for renewal only.
-RNs who already hold this certification are able to renew it every 5 years as long as they maintain their nursing license and fulfill the renewal requirements.
+RNs who already hold this certification are able to renew it every five years as long as they maintain their nursing license and fulfill the renewal requirements.
+Apart from this certification, here are a few more that rheumatology nurses can get:

 What Does a Rheumatology Nurse Do?